Growth in Australia coronavirus cases slows, but experts urge caution

 "We need to have weeks on end of decreasing numbers of new cases on a daily basis," Russo said.
 "What we are seeing now is quite possibly normal daily variation."

-Health officials said earlier on Tuesday they wanted to increase testing, especially in places of COVID-19 clusters such as Sydney's Bondi area, which drew attention earlier this month after people ignored social distancing rules and flocked to the beach.
-NSW officials said that the virus may have been transmitted in the Bondi community via an infected backpacker who was not aware they were carrying the disease.
+Health officials said earlier they wanted to increase testing, especially in places of COVID-19 clusters like Sydney's Bondi area, which drew attention this month after people ignored social distancing rules and flocked to the beach.
+State officials said the virus may have been transmitted in the Bondi community via a backpacker unaware of having the disease.

+Qantas Airways Ltd <QAN.AX> said on Tuesday that six baggage handlers at Adelaide airport have tested positive for the virus, adding that other employees who had come into contact with the infected staff would self-isolate.

-Like all affected countries, Australia's financial and jobs markets have been roiled by the outbreak, prompting the government to unveil several stimulus packages.
+Like many countries, Australia's financial and jobs markets have been roiled by the outbreak, prompting the government to unveil several stimulus packages.

-Prime Minister Scott Morrison said on Tuesday that 113,000 businesses had registered interest in a new A$130 billion (65.19 billion pounds) six-month wage subsidy designed to stop spiralling unemployment and business closures.
+Prime Minister Scott Morrison said 113,000 businesses had registered for a A$130 billion (65.19 billion pounds) six-month wage subsidy designed to stop spiralling unemployment and business closures.

-(Reporting by Colin Packham, Jonathan Barrett, Sonali Paul, John Mair and Melanie Burton; Editing by Jane Wardell)
+(Reporting by Colin Packham, Jonathan Barrett, Byron Kaye, Sonali Paul, John Mair and Melanie Burton; Editing by Jane Wardell and Edwina Gibbs)